askui/askui/docs/versioned_docs/version-0.3.2/general/08-askui User Portal/token.md

 The next popup will show your access token and your workspace ID.
 Both act as credentials for using our service.
 Make sure to save your access token somewhere save.
 It is the only time you can access it!

 ![Overlap](./create_token_end.png)

+## Configuration
+To learn how to use these tokens for authentication and authorization with our api, head over to [configure our library to use these credentials](../../api/06-Configuration/askui-ui-control-client.md#credential).